 Sign up to receive product updates and helpful resources and tools.

 Intended for US residents only.
-Mylan Pharmaceuticals understands that your personal and health information is private.
-The information you provide will only be used by Mylan Pharmaceuticals and parties acting on its behalf to send you the materials you requested and other helpful information and updates on Xulane , as well as related treatments, products, offers and service.
+Mylan Pharmaceuticals Inc., a Viatris Company understands that your personal and health information is private.
+The information you provide will only be used by Viatris and parties acting on its behalf to send you the materials you requested and other helpful information and updates on Xulane , as well as related treatments, products, offers and service.
 You may remove yourself from this mailing list at any time by clicking "unsubscribe" on any e-newsletters or other communications that you receive.
-To learn about how Mylan uses your information, please view our Privacy Statement.
+To learn about how Viatris uses your information, please view our Privacy Statement.